NipunSharma2003/loginpage/README.md

-# loginpage
+# Basic Login Page (HTML & CSS)

 A simple and responsive login page built using HTML and CSS.
 Perfect for beginners learning front-end development!

-🌟 Features
+## Features

-Clean and minimal design
+-> Clean and minimal design

-Fully responsive layout
+-> Fully responsive layout

-Basic username & password input fields
+-> Basic username & password input fields

-Simple "Login" button
+-> Simple "Login" button

-🚀 How to Use
+## How to use
-Clone or download the repository.
+-> Clone or download the repository.

-Open index.html in any browser.
+->Open index.html in any browser.

-📌 Technologies Used
+## Technoligies Used
-HTML5
+-> HTML

-CSS3
+-> CSS